 I am a faculty member at McCombs School of Business at the University of Texas at Austin.
-My research interests include information asymmetry and bounded rationality issues in marketing in relation to substantive topics like durable goods markets, pricing, sales management and innovation.
-My research has been published in the leading Marketing journals like Journal of Marketing Research, Marketing Science and the Journal of Marketing.
+My research interests include information asymmetry and bounded rationality issues in marketing in relation to substantive topics like pricing, sales management and innovation often in the context of durable goods markets.
+My research has been published in the leading journals like Journal of Marketing Research, Marketing Science and the Journal of Marketing.
+I received an MS in Applied Economics and a PhD in Business Administration, both from the University of Minnesota at Twin Cities.

 - Raghunath Singh Rao and Richard Schaefer (2013).
 “Conspicuous Consumption and Dynamic Pricing.”
 Marketing Science, 32.5: 786-804 [Paper] [Web Appendix]